Maximum Welfare Allocations under Quantile Valuations

 \subsection{Our Results}

 We study the problem of maximizing welfare for agents with quantile valuations.
 Under quantile valuations, each agent $i$ specifies their value for individual items and a quantile value $\tau_i\in [0,1]$.
 Given a bundle $B$, agent $i$'s value for $B$ is the $\tau_i$th quantile of the values of the items in $B$.
-We provide comprehensive results on {\em utilitarian social welfare }(\USW{}) (see for e.g. \citet{Hars1955cardinal}), which captures efficiency, and {\em egalitarian social welfare} (\ESW{}) (see for e.g. \citet{Moul2004fair}), which captures fairness.
-We study each objective both with and without the balancedness requirement.
-Our results for goods are summarized in \cref{tab:contributions}.
-Many of our results for goods also extend to chores; however, some do not.
+We provide comprehensive results on {\em utilitarian social welfare }(\USW{}) (see for e.g. \citet{Hars1955cardinal}), which captures efficiency, and {\em egalitarian social welfare} (\ESW{}) (see for e.g. \citet{Moul2004fair}), which also captures fairness. \USW{} is essentially the sum of the agents' valuations for their assigned bundles, and \ESW{} is the minimum of these values.
+We study each objective for both balanced and unconstrained allocations, with our results for balanced allocations being given in \cref{sec:bal} and those for unconstrained allocation being given in \cref{sec:unbal}.
+A balanced allocation is one where bundle sizes are as equitable as possible, i.e., each agent receives either $\lfloor m/n\rfloor$ or $\lceil m/n \rceil$ items, where $m$ is the number of items and $n$ is the number of agents $n$.
+Our results are summarized in \cref{tab:contributions}.